dreiklangdev/Scilab-RL-goalderivative/README.md

 Hamburg University of Technology

-This repository researches into possible improvements to Goal-Oriented Reinforcement Learning by making further use of the **Differential Kinematic State (DKS)** based on the distance to the goal - in the following called *goalderivatives*.
+This repository researches into possible improvements to Goal-Oriented Reinforcement Learning (RL) by evaluating the **Differential Kinematic State (DKS)**, whose components are based on the distance to the goal - in the following called *goalderivatives*.

 The probed improvements include sample-efficiency during training and generality of the resulting policy to unseen goals.